SMAPPNYU/smapp-toolkit/README.md

 `bsonoutputpath` is the path realtive to where you run the script that will be the output file with the new labels.

-After you run this method each tweet object in your output BSON will now have a field called "labels" like so:
+After you run this method each tweet object in your output BSON will now have a field called 'labels' like so:
 ```
 {
 .
 .
 .
-"labels" : {
+'labels' : {
-  "1": {name: “religious_rank”, type: “cleric”},
+  '1': {name: “religious_rank”, type: “cleric”},
-  "2": {name: ”religious_rank”, type: ”imam"},
+  '2': {name: ”religious_rank”, type: ”imam'},
-  "3": {name: “eye_color”, type :”brown"}
+  '3': {name: “eye_color”, type :”brown'}
 }
 .
 .